 - 1. Collect the sample in such a manner as to preclude contamination from external sources. - 2.
-Time, date, temperature, and appearance of the sample should be recorded.

-• Preparation:

-- 1. Arrange selected media vials into "Dilution Series". - 2.
-The selected media should approximate the conditions (Temp., TDS, etc.) of the sample water being tested to avoid the "shock" effect on the microbes.

-• Sterilization:

-1. Wipe the rubber caps of the media vials with sterile alcohol pads.

-• Inoculation:
+Time, date, temperature, and appearance of the sample should be recorded. - 3.
+Using a sterile cotton swab, gently scrape the sessile sample area and place the solids into the sterile Phosphate Buffer Solution (PBS).
+The area being swabbed should be recorded (typically, a 1 cm2 area is sampled).
+Break the used end of the wooden cotton swab off into the PBS solution and close the cap. - 4.
+Once the sessile sample is in the PBS bottle, shake the PBS bottle thoroughly to evenly disperse the solids.
+Sonication can also be used to evenly disperse the solids. - Sterilization: Wipe the rubber caps of the media vials with sterile alcohol pads. - Inoculation:

+MPB

-- 1. Using a sterile disposable syringe, withdraw 1 mL of the sample and inject it into bottle #1 and discard syringe.
+- 1. Using a sterile disposable syringe, withdraw 1 mL of the sample from the PBS solution and inject it into the Modified Postgate's B (MPB) bottle #1 and discard syringe.
 Mix contents thoroughly by vigorously agitating the vial.
-Some bubbles may appear; this is normal - 2.
-Make sure to note changes in the vial upon inoculation that may cause a False Positive. - False Positive: If the sample fluid injected into the vial contains a significant concentration of dissolved hydrogen sulfide, the first one to two vials in the dilution series may turn black.
+Some bubbles may appear; this is normal. - 2.
+Make sure to note changes in the vial upon inoculation that may cause a False Positive.

+- False Positive: If the sample fluid injected into the vial contains a significant concentration of dissolved hydrogen sulfide, the first one to two vials in the dilution series may turn black.
 Vials should be recorded as false positives if these vials immediately develop a black precipitate upon inoculation.
 If you are not sure if the vial in question is positive for growth or simply a false positive, you can subculture the vial by performing a serial dilution using 1 mL from that vial. - We recommend having a water analysis done so that you know what constituents and at what concentration the sample is made of. - 3.
 With a new sterile syringe, withdraw 1 mL of solution from bottle #1 and inject it into bottle #2 and discard syringe.
 Mix contents thoroughly by vigorously agitating the vial. - 4.
 Repeat this process for all the remaining dilution vials (#3 #6). - 5.
 Incubate the vials at the temperature at which the original sample was collected (\pm 2°C).
-N.A.C.E. standards call for 28-day incubation for SRB media and 14 days for APB media.
+N.A.C.E. standards call for 28-day incubation for SRB media.